yann9602/docs.fr-fr-1/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-2. Ajoutez le code suivant pour vous assurer qu'un workflow est sélectionné dans la liste de workflow, et que l'estimation de l'utilisateur est valide.
+2.  <span data-ttu-id="50b48-307">Ajoutez le code suivant pour vous assurer qu'un workflow est sélectionné dans la liste de workflow, et que l'estimation de l'utilisateur est valide.</span><span class="sxs-lookup"><span data-stu-id="50b48-307">Add the following code to ensure that a workflow is selected in the workflow list, and that the user's guess is valid.</span></span>

     ```vb
     If WorkflowInstanceId = Guid.Empty Then